 R.N.s functioning in an expanded role shall do so under standardized procedures, in accordance with CCR, Title 16, Division 14, Article 7, Sections 1470 through 1474.

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

 Education: Graduate from an accredited nursing program.
 BSN preferred

 Experience: Minimum 2 years of previous pediatric ICU and/or cardiac experience required.

-License/Certification: Current California RN License, Current AHA Healthcare Provider BCLS and PALS certification.
-CCRN preferred
+Licensure/Certification: Current California RN License, Current AHA Healthcare Provider BCLS and PALS certification.
+CCRN preferred.

 Knowledge, Skills, and Abilities